HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 There are two possibilities of the identification in the following order:
 - A new and specific field "Compatible" present in the MANIFEST file, It just identifies the image type.
-This Compatible follows the compatible string format.
+This Compatible follows the compatible string format with sub-string such as "BIOS", "CPLD".
 The example format has been added in MANIFEST file.  (see the section MANIFEST File Changes Proposal).

-- The type of the image can be detected by the "MANIFEST" file which has compatibility string format.
+- The type of the image can be detected by the compatibility string format in Decorator.Compatible interface under dbus object of each image.
 It contains an isolated sub-string such as "BIOS", CPLD", "VR" or "BIC" (both upper and lower cases) just identifies the image type.

 Isolated sub-string is BIOS, CPLD, BIC etc after the filename with '.'
 The format of the image.